liujingbreak/dr-comp-package-poc/README.md

 api.route().get('/service', function(req, res) { ... })
 ```

-We can also build explicitly dependency between packages like: PackageA `require('PackageB')`
+We can also have explicit dependency relationship between packages: PackageA `require('PackageB')`

 ### Dependency